awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Prepend a random string to the Client VPN endpoint DNS name\.
 Locate the line that specifies the Client VPN endpoint DNS name, and prepend a random string to it so that the format is *random\_string\.displayed\_DNS\_name*\.
 For example:
    + Original DNS name: `cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`
    + Modified DNS name: `asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`
+**Note**
+It is recommended to always use the DNS name provided for the Client VPN endpoint in your configuration file, as described above\.
+The IP addresses the DNS name will resolve to are subject to change\.

 1. Save and close the Client VPN endpoint configuration file\.